Lord How They Died

 In November 1621, thirty-five colonists on the ship Fortune arrived in Plymouth from England.
 According to their published accounts, “they found the (Plymouth) settlers in very low condition – many were ragged in apparel and some little better than half naked.
 The best dish they could offer their friends was a lobster or a piece of fish without bread or anything else but a cup of fair spring water” It is believed that the timely arrival of Fortune ensured the future of the first settlement at Plymouth.

-On board the Fortune was my 10 great-grandfather, William Hilton.
+On board the Fortune was my 10th great-grandfather (maternal), William Hilton.
 Below is a letter that William Hilton wrote to his cousin Anthony Hilton of South Shields, England after arriving in New England.

 Loving Cousin,